googleapis/google-cloud-python/packages/google-cloud-bigquery/docs/usage/index.rst

   pandas

-See also, the :mod:`google.cloud.bigquery.magics` module for integrations with Jupyter.
+See also, the :mod:`google.cloud.bigquery.magics.magics` module for integrations with Jupyter.